domanchi/devtools/README.md

 the script, and main will be called automatically when you refer to the filename with `call` (unless you want to specifically refer to the function you want to call within that namespace).
 For more information, see [/scripts/common/core.sh] (https://github.com/domanchi/devtools/blob/master/scripts/common/core.sh)
+- Modules may require locally defined GLOBAL variables (because bash doesn't pass variables around very well).
+These can be defined in `config()` and unset in `destructor()`, and `call()` will automatically call these constructor/destructors.